Expansivity theory and Sendov's conjecture: Distribution of the boundary points of expansion

-\begin{remark} It is important to point out that this pass is somewhat easy; the pass from the area bounded by the boundary of expansion to information about the sub-expansions of an expansion, If we allow for only sufficiently small areas.
-The converse on the other hand may not neccessarily be true.
-Unfortunately we cannot affirmatively opine on that particular behaviour, but we do have a strong belief that can be done if we impose some extra conditions. \end{remark}
+\begin{remark} It is important to state that this pass is somewhat easy; the pass from the area bounded by the boundary of expansion to information about the sub-expansions of an expansion when we allow for only sufficiently small areas.
+The reverse, on the other hand, may not necessarily be true. \end{remark}

-\section{\textbf{Interior and exterior points of expansion}}
+\subsection{Interior and exterior points of expansion}

-We devote this section to study the interior and the exterior points of the boundary of expansions.
-We also digress into the concept of the neighbourhood of the boundary of an expansion and their interplay with some concept in Topology.
-We begin by launching the following terminology to ease our work.
+We devote this section to study the \emph{interior} and the \emph{exterior} points of the boundary of expansions.
+We also introduce the concept of the \emph{neighbourhood} of the boundary of an expansion.